 Les Paul developped multi-track recording when he was working with Bing Crosby who funded the start up of Ampex.

-The first commercial recording on magnetic tape was of the London Philharmonic at the Munich Symphony Hall, To the best of our knowledge this tape still exist at BASF and was played as late as 1998.
+The first commercial recording on magnetic tape was for Mr. Beecham at the Feierabendhaus in Ludwigshafen (Germany).
+Then the trend was followed by the London Philharmonic at the Munich Symphony Hall.
+To the best of our knowledge this tape still exist at BASF and was played as late as 1998.

 AEG developed the Magnetophone, and improvements in the chemical engineering of polymers allowed its partner BASF to ship the first magnetic tape in 1935– a foil of cellulose acetate coated with a lacquer of iron oxide bound with additional cellulose acetate.